Jansirani987/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by: Haridharshini J
+Developed by: Jansi rani A A
-RegisterNumber:  212224040098
+RegisterNumber:  212224040130
 */
 ```
 ```